 Colby is quite a safe environment, as is most of Waterville.
 Nonetheless, it is always wise to take precautions.
 There are several poles located throughout campus that have a blue light.
 These poles are equipped with call boxes.
 The call boxes are connected to the campus Security Office.

-Walk in well-lighted areas after dark; if possible, walk in groups of two or more.
+Walking at Night Walk in well-lighted areas after dark; if possible, walk in groups of two or more.
 Avoid dark areas, walkways between bushes, and recessed doorways.
 If you think that someone is following you, get to a well-lighted public area. show the person that you are aware of his/her presence.
 Do not lead the person to where you live.
 If possible, call a taxi to take you home.
 Never let strangers give you a ride.
 Do not carry large amounts of money or important documents with you unless absolutely necessary.

-Bicycle Owners: Always lock your bicycle.
+Bicycle Ownders: Always lock your bicycle.
 Use a high-security lock.
 Lock your bicycle properly; for example, to a bike rack or any immobile object.
 Register your bike with the Security Office.
 Residences: Lock your room every time you leave.
 Make sure that your windows are closed and locked when you are not in your room, especially if you live on the first floor.
 Avoid showing your valuable items to people.
 Do not leave large amounts of money in your room.

 Health Care and Health Insurance

 While you are at Colby, you will probably need to use the Health Center.
 When you go there, you will find a friendly and helpful team of doctors, physician’s assistants, nurses, and counselors.
 Service is free for Colby students, as are some of the medications.
 The Health Center also houses Counseling Services, which is available to help you with any psychological or emotional difficulties you may have adjusting to the U.S. in general or to Colby specifically.